Xibrin/eventful-group-8/README.md

 You can receive an API Key for TicketMaster and more information at https://developer.ticketmaster.com/products-and-docs/apis/getting-started/

+Put all 3 API keys into a file named `.env` (note the dot in the file name) inside the root folder of the project, eventPlanner, in the exact format shown below:

+`YELP_API_KEY=your_yelp_api_key`

+`MAPQUEST_API_KEY=your_mapquest_api_key`

+`TICKETMASTER_API_KEY=your_ticketmaster_api_key`

+If for some reason the process outlined above does not work, insert the API keys into the following files as hard code.

 The YELP_API_KEY should be put into `yelp.py` at the key variable (this has a TODO on it)

-Likewise, the MAPQUEST_API KEY should be put into `schedule.py`
+The MAPQUEST_API_KEY should be put into `schedule.py` (this has a TODO on it)

+Use of the TICKETMASTER_API_KEY is not functional at this point so no action needs to be taken for this API key.

-Finally, run the following commands:
+Finally, run the following commands from the root directory, eventPlanner:

 `python manage.py makemigrations` (Commit the latest changes made to the databases)

 `python manage.py migrate` (Push the latest changes to the databases)

-`python manage.py runserver` (Start up the localhost server, Click the provided link.)
+`python manage.py runserver` (Start up the localhost server, click the provided link.)

 ## Roadmap
 * We have accomplished our goal of using the Yelp Api to find events for users based on their desired time frame and location